meysam/spark-demo/README.md

 # spark-demo
-## for handling errors and exceptions in javaspark:
+## For handling errors and exceptions in javaspark:
+I this example, I’d like to show you,How you can handle an exception in the javaspark framework.
- you can use custom mapper for the user-defined exceptions to route the request-response objects to your custom mapper and return an appropriate response with any format which is needed.
+ You can use custom mapper for the user-defined exceptions to route the request-response objects to your custom mapper and return an appropriate response with any format which is needed.
 In some cases, you also can utilize built-in functions in Spark class like internalServerError and notFound.

  `exception(Exception.class, (exception, request,
                                                 response) -> {